 Ladies and Gentleman a very warm welcome onboard.
-Do you ever wonder why cabin crew always give you dirty looks?
+Do you ever wonder why cabin crew give you dirty looks?
 Why the trolley always seems to bang into your elbows or knees as it passes?
-Why every time the crew get to your seat there’s only the veggie option left?
+Why every time the crew get to your seat there’s no ice for your overpriced G&T and only the veggie option left?

-Being a glamorous international Trolley Dolly is no easy feat; neither is dealing with you, our ‘guests’.
-Here, we give you some useful hints and tips on how to avoid pissing off your crew, the people who may one day save your life.
+Being a glamorous international Trolley Dolly is no easy feat; neither is dealing with you – our ‘guests’.
+Here, we give you some useful hints and tips on how to avoid p*ssing off your crew, the people who may one day save your life.

 So sit back and relax as we teach you ‘How To Be The Perfect Airline Passenger’.